-Upper Klamath Basin irrigators, the Klamath Tribes, and officials from Oregon and several Federal agencies signed a final Upper Klamath Basin Comprehensive Agreement on April 18, 2014.
+Upper Klamath Basin irrigators, the Klamath Tribes, and officials from Oregon and several Federal agencies signed a final Upper Klamath Basin Comprehensive Agreement (UKBCA) on April 18, 2014.
 The agreement includes:

 • A Water Use Program that will increase inflows into Upper Klamath Lake at an annual average of at least 30,000 acre feet by reducing water use in key reaches of the tributaries above the lake, while also providing a stable, sustainable basis for the continuation of irrigated agriculture;

 • A Riparian Program designed to permanently improve and protect riparian conditions;

 • An Economic Development Program designed to create economic opportunities for the Klamath Tribes and its members, and including increased opportunities for the exercise of Tribal cultural rights; and

 • A transition program while the permanent elements of the agreement are being put in place.

 Summary of Upper Klamath Basin Comprehensive Agreement Accomplishments